htoth99/APS-2023-MGS/README.md

+# Take the survey!
+I would truly appreciate if you could give us some feedback on the workshop.
+It only takes a few minutes.
+You can find the link here: https://forms.gle/EQcxdnHzaiKYEuXY7

 # APS-2023-MGS
 Welcome!
 If you've made it to this site, it means you're enrolled in the pre-meeting metagenomics workshop held at APS 2023.
 This page will serve as your one-stop shop for this workshop.
 Here, you will find links to download programs, lines of code that you will copy, and much more.